iogf/eacc/README.md

     o_div   = Rule(Div)
     o_mul   = Rule(Mul)
 ~~~

+In case the above rule is matched then the result has type expression it will be rematched
+against the existing rules and so on.

 When a mathematical expression is well formed it will result to the following structure.